Phone-Review-App/SakuraSignal/README.md

 The Review provided by each user are displayed on the provider page.
 Each reviewer score and feedback are represented inside the Review Card.

 ### The Review Form Page
 The Review Form Page consist of a table of Radio button for user to pick their score for each fields: Overall, Ease of use, Coverage, Price and Customer Service.
 Each score has from a minimum of 0 up to the score of 10.
 User can create a username and provide a user email.
 A dropdown menu are present for user to select their company for reviewing.
-At the buttom of the page, we have a text area for user to input their feedback of the given company.
+At the bottom of the page, we have a text area for user to input their feedback of the given company.

 [![Back to top](https://img.shields.io/badge/Back%20to%20top-lightgrey?style=flat-square)](#table-of-contents)